sam-hosseini/freelancing-in-finland/README.md

 ### Send your invoices carefully

+**In general**:

+* When invoicing individuals, at the very minimum you should include their full name and address in the invoice.

 **If you're invoicing a company or an individual residing outside EU**:
 * You do not need to add VAT to your invoice for your freelance services.